 During 2017-18 the LAS, successfully bid to run the NHS111 and integrated urgent care (IUC) service across North East London.
-The LAS now provides these services in both North East and South East of London.
+The LAS now provides these services in both North East and South east of London.

 Our strategy sets out our aim to be the single point of access to health care services in London.
 The emergency services have a key set of nationally agreed quality indicators that the trust monitor regularly.
-However for integrated
+However for integrated urgent care these set of indicators have yet to be agreed.
+We therefore need to ensure that we are monitoring the response and the care we provide to evidence our competence in delivery and ability to expand these services across all of London.
+We aim to provide and exemplary service to all of our patients.
 During 2018-19 the LAS worked with the business intelligence team to ensure that we develop methods to collate and report on IUC and NHS111 indicators.
 In doing so we will have clear evidence of areas were we have improved patient outcomes and also have the ability to highlight areas were we may not be meeting the standards of care that we strive to deliver.